oar-team/batsim/README.md

 are used by [our CI](https://gitlab.inria.fr/batsim/batsim/pipelines) to test whether Batsim can be built correctly and whether some integration tests pass.

-Thus, the most up-to-date information about how to build Batsim's dependencies and Batsim itself can be found in our Kameleon recipes:
+Thus, the most up-to-date information about how to build Batsim dependencies and Batsim itself can be found in our Kameleon recipes:
   - [batsim_ci.yaml](environments/batsim_ci.yaml), for the dependencies (Debian)
   - [batsim.yaml](environments/batsim.yaml), for Batsim itself (Debian)
   - Please note that [the steps directory](environments/steps/) contain subcommands that can be used by the recipes.

-However, some information is also written below for simplicity's sake, but please note it might be outdated.
+However, some information is also written below for the sake of simplicity, but please note it might be outdated.

 ### Dependencies

-Batsim's dependencies are listed below:
+Batsim dependencies are listed below:
 -   SimGrid. dev version is recommended (203ec9f99 for example).
     To use SMPI jobs, use commit 587483ebe of [mpoquet's fork](https://github.com/mpoquet/simgrid/)